 What Requires an In-Text Citation?

-Where to include an in-text citation may seem obvious.
 Even if your students have learned about in-text citations before, it is helpful to start from square one.
-This will prevent any confusion when it comes time to assess in-text citation skills.
+This will prevent any confusion when it comes time to practice citation skills.
 It also lays the proper foundation for avoiding plagiarism in your students’ writing.

-I provide my students with the following two rules to help them with the placement of in-text citations:
+When introducing students to in-text citations, I provide my students with the following two maxims to help them with the placement of in-text citations:

-- If you include the author and page number within parentheses, then the sentence before the parentheses is attributed to the source.
-Everything before the sentence or after the parentheses is not attributed to the source.
+In other words: If you put the author and page number in parentheses at the end of a sentence, that sentence is based on the source.
+Anything before that sentence or after the parentheses is your own idea.

 How to Teach In-Text Citations in Middle School

 Many curriculums indicate that students should begin indicating the source of their research as early as Grade 7.
-The Ontario Curriculum requires students to start examining text features, including references and work cited, in Grade 7.
-Similarly, the Common Core requires students to “use technology, including the Internet, to produce and publish writing and link to and cite sources” (English Language Arts Standards – Writing – Grade 7).
+The Ontario Curriculum requires students to start examining text features, including references and work cited, in 7th grade.
+Similarly, the Common Core requires students to “use technology, including the Internet, to produce and publish writing and link to and cite sources.”

 You can begin teaching in-text citations by first differentiating between direct wording and ideas.
 Students should understand that both require a citation.
 They should also understand the different ways to reference these in their writing.
 A great way to scaffold this lesson is to begin with a lesson on paraphrasing.
 When students understand the difference between paraphrasing and a direct quotation, they can begin to understand the different ways to reference information in their research writing.